-[Type content here.
+Type content here.
 (Misemer 2005)]

-Directly above is a first order subheading.
-If you feel that the information under a first order subheading needs to be split into more sections, use additional subheadings.
-Take note that all first order subheadings must be included in the Table of Contents.
-Second and third order subheadings are NOT to be included in the Table of Contents.
-Do not manually place any subheadings in the Table of Contents.
+Directly above is a first order subbanding.
+If you feel that the information under a first order subbanding needs to be split into more sections, use additional subbandings.
+Take note that all first order subbandings must be included in the Table of Contents.
+Second and third order subbandings are NOT to be included in the Table of Contents.
+Do not manually place any subbandings in that Table of Contents.